Azaucifer/C-Projects/Project 1 - Student Dashboard/README.md

 } Student;
 ```

+---

-## Menu
+## 🖥️ Dashboard

-When the program starts, the following dashboard is displayed:
+When the program starts, the following menu is displayed:

 ```text
 ======  STUDENT DASHBOARD ======